 One of the oldest theatre schools in the UK, BOVTS boasts graduates including Jeremy Irons, Olivia Colman, Naomie Harris, and Daniel Day-Lewis.
 As well as a selection of short courses, the conservatoire offers a three-year BA in Acting, which covers acting for the stage, TV, and radio.
 There is a plethora of facilities on offer, from rehearsal and recording studios, a script library and… an armoury.
 The campus is located right on the edge of Clifton, which means students can enjoy head-clearing walks and proximity to downtown.

 If you’re after an acting conservatory that understands the importance of developing your own practice rather than just rehearsing classic Shakespearean roles, look no further: East 15 embraces techniques as diverse as those taught by Lecoq and Peter Brook, so students have every chance to develop their range.
-It offers undergraduate and postgraduate courses in acting, and topped the university guide for student satisfaction in 2018.
+It offers undergraduate and postgraduate courses in acting, and was voted number one for drama in the Guardian University Guide 2020.
 This might have something to do with the Essex-based school’s commitment to a diverse student body.
 It’s one of the most international schools in London, with actors coming to train from over 20 countries.
 Undergraduate courses include a range of courses, from a BA in Acting to a BA in World Performance, which explores traditions around the world.
 Actors can also choose postgraduate degrees: MA Acting and MA Acting (International).